Jack Power (hurler)

-Jack Power (born 1891) was an Irish hurler who played as a left wing-back for the Tipperary senior team.
+Jack Power (1891 — 1977) was an Irish hurler who played as a left wing-back for the Tipperary senior team.

 Power made his first appearance for the team during the 1916 championship and was a regular member of the starting fifteen until his retirement after the 1925 championship.
 During that time he won two All-Ireland medals and four Munster medals.

 At club level Power was a multiple county championship medalist with Boherlahan–Dualla.

 His brother Paddy was also an All-Ireland medalist with Tipperary.

+He emigrated to the United States later in life.
+He died in New York in 1977.